FAQ’s

 General Questions

-Our care experts work with healthcare professionals to ensure that there is a dedicated path to support and assist the discharge process from a hospital into our care home.
+Our care experts work with healthcare professionals to ensure that there is a dedicated path to support and assist the discharge process from a hospital into our care home in Hinckley.

 Yes, we welcome all prospective residents and their families to tour our care home to ensure it’s right for them.